 Taking out travel insurance could save the day.
 And speaking of saving, insurance in Asia is not nearly as costly as it is in North America.

-If you can’t afford it, you should at least take out travel insurance for the time you spend traveling before or after your teaching contract.
+If you can’t afford a policy for the entire time you're in China, you should at least take out cover for the time you spend traveling before or after your teaching stint.
 The insurance you have with the school only applies while you’re employed by them.